deitch/booster/README.md

 		ca/     -> INVALID

+#### Format extension
+Many apps, rather than having the path `/comment/:comment` prefer the format `/commen/:comment.:format?`.
+This means that both `/comment/1` **and** `/comment/1.json` would be acceptable.

+booster supports the format extension out of the box.
+If you need access to the parameter in your controller, it is in `req.params.format`.
+Of course, it is optional!

 #### Optional options
 `opts` is just a plain old JavaScript object with options.
 What goes into those options?
 That depends what you want to do with this resource and what path it should have.